Rebilly/api-definitions/plugins/products-bundler/README.md

 ## API bundle configuration

-Available configuration is available in the `mapping` directory.
+A product configuration is available in the `openapi/bundles` directory.
 Every file in this directory represents a configuration for bundling the result bundle.
 Use name of these files as a value for the `REBILLY_API_PRODUCT` env variable during build.

-Add a new product bundle by adding a new YAML file in the `mapping` directory with a structure similar to the other files there.
-The env variable `REBILLY_API_PRODUCT` value maps to the YAML file used during the `bundle` process.
+Add a new product bundle by adding a new YAML file in the `openapi/bundles` directory with a structure similar to the other files there.
+Reference the file in the `x-bundles` property in `openapi/openapi.yaml` file.

+The env variable `REBILLY_API_PRODUCT` value maps to the `x-bundles` property used during the `bundle` process.